jmetivier-gis/gis-python-tools/README.md

 - Change detection → Compare two layers (old vs new), generate reports.

-- excel-ingest → Merge multiple Excel files and convert to CSV/SHAPE.
+- Excel Merging → Merge multiple Excel files and convert to CSV/SHAPE.

 Each module has its own README.md with usage examples.